 If all else fails, you should also try the poultice application.

-Removing resilient stains from granite with poultice
+how to remove resilient stains from your granite countertops with poultice

 When the stain has sunk in deep enough just applying products to the surface of the granite won’t be enough to suck it out.
 However, using an appropriate poultice and leaving it there for a few days might do the trick.